B.A., University of Massachusetts (Dartmouth); M.A., Ph.D., University of Massachusetts (Amherst)

 Mellon Foundation Lecturer in Portuguese

-Research interests include paratextuality and the short story in the Portuguese-speaking world.
+Research interests include Contemporary Lusophone African, Brazilian and Portuguese Literature and Film in general, and the short story in particular.

-António M.A.
-Igrejas’ current research and teaching interests focus on paratextuality; the grotesque, short story theory; the short story in the Portuguese-speaking world; poetics of erotic transgression in Jorge de Sena; and metaphor and poetic imagery, particularly the poetry of the Cape-Verdean poet Corsino Fortes.
-He frequently participates in academic symposia to present his research on Luso-Afro-Brazilian studies.
-His two most recent publications are "Metamorfoses: Contingências de Historicidade Poética” and “Duas Visões do Império: A Caverna e O Cais das Merendas.”
+My current research and teaching interests embrace the short story in the Portuguese-speaking world; metaphor and poetic imagery, particularly the poetry of the Cape-Verdean poet Corsino Fortes.
+I frequently participate in academic symposia to present my research on Luso-Afro-Brazilian studies.
+My most recent publications are (co-edited): Rememorando Daniel de Sá: Escritor dos Açores e do Mundo (2016) and Trinta e Muitos Anos de Devoção: Estudos Sobre Jorge de Sena em Honra de Mécia de Sena (2016)

-In addition to designing language courses that privilege the communicative approach, he also strives to develop courses that encompass his present teaching and research interests, through which topics of genre, colonizer-colonized experience, linguistic and narrative inventiveness can be studied within the context of the Portuguese-speaking world.
-He hopes students enjoy learning these interdisciplinary topics as much as he enjoys researching and teaching them.
+In addition to designing language courses that privilege the communicative approach, I also strive to develop courses that encompass my present teaching and research interests at Wellesley and MIT, through which colonialism and post-colonialism realities, literary traditions and innovations, linguistic and narrative inventiveness can be studied and help students recognize the diversity of the Portuguese-speaking world.
+I hope students enjoy learning these interdisciplinary topics as much as I enjoy researching and teaching them.

-Whenever he is not teaching, researching or otherwise engaged in general academic affairs, he finds himself slightly obsessed with futebol.
+Whenever I am not teaching, researching or otherwise engaged in general academic affairs, I find myself slightly obsessed with Futebol.